StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 ### Data Model

-Although the Game of Thrones TV show is based on a series of books, our graph database contains only characters from previously mentioned TV shows as the books are still not finished.
-This tutorial would not be possible with data analyst David
+Although the Game of Thrones TV show is based on a series of books, our graph database contains only characters from the previously mentioned TV shows as the books are still not finished.
+This tutorial would not be possible without data analyst David
 Murphy who shared his collection of on-screen deaths on [this link](https://data.world/datasaurusrex/game-of-thones-deaths).
+For more information, you can visit his [blogpost](https://datasaurus-rex.com/gallery/gotviz-mkiii) with interactive analysis on the show deaths.
 We won't be working with kills and deaths that happened off-screen or were tied to the undead (wraiths).
-The dataset we used was slightly modified, columns "Episode Name" and "IMDb Rating" were added.
+The dataset we used was slightly modified, in which columns "Episode Name" and "IMDb Rating" were added.

 The model consists of the following nodes:
 * a `Character` node has a `name` attribute corresponding to the character's name (e.g. `"Jon Snow"`)